Spirits of the prominent and the ordinary haven’t checked out.

 a mission they cannot fulfill.

 Guests walk into a two story lobby that is decorated in a rich Spanish style featuring hand-painted beams.
 The Hollywood Roosevelt today offers a wonderful mix of historical features and cutting edge amenities, that sometimes come along with an extra fee.
-Some perks that come with a fee include: baby-sitting, in-room wifi, cooked-to-order breakfasts, water, in room honor bar, snacks, fitness center, massages and body treatments, Spa Services, Dry Cleaning/Laundry, Safe-deposit box, and many more.
+Some perks with a fee include: baby-sitting, in -room wifi, cooked-to-order breakfasts, water, in room honor bar, snacks, fitness center, massages and body treatments, Spa Services, Dry Cleaning/Laundry, Safe-deposit box, and many more.

 One perk that is popular with upper-income young people (21-30) is the hotel’s trendy nightclub, TEDDY’S. Another draw for this age group are pool parties that a person can buy a ticket to attend.

 Its ballroom (called the Blossom Room) is a popular place for receptions and social events of all kinds, as it has been since the opening of the 12 story The Roosevelt Hotel.
 The first two Academy Award banquets were held in the Blossom Room.
 Many other events throughout the hotel’s history were held in the Blossom Room.

 Named after President Teddy Roosevelt, this twelve story luxury hotel was built for the rich and famous: the biggest and brightest Hollywood stars.
 The Hollywood Roosevelt Hotel’s Spanish Colonial Revival style found in its structure and its decor was designed by architects Fisher, Lake & Traver.

-It was financed by successful movie stars; Douglas Fairbanks and Mary Pickford, and movie mogul Louie B Mayer, among others.
+It was financed by successful movie stars Douglas Fairbanks and Mary Pickford, and movie mogul Louie B Mayer, among others.
 This luxury hotel with 300 rooms and suites cost 2.5 million dollars, which was quite a chunk of change in 1927.

-It had its grand opening on May 15th, 1927, offering everything that would please people who were expecting perks and amenities due to their fame and social class.
+Its grand opening was held on May 15th, 1927, and offered everything that would please people who were expecting perks and amenities due to their fame and social class.
 These amenities included a large pool, large banquet rooms, a penthouse library, luxury suites, room service, probably massages, laundry service and an elegant, first class decorum.